 The ideal gastronomic route, followed by the great culinary connoisseurs, inexorably must go through four European cities: Paris, London, Brussels, and Geneva.
 In their old streets, the gourmands have access to hundreds of small delicatessen boutiques where they find the most exclusive and delicious products from around the globe.

 In France, these stores are called épicerie fine and are characterized by their elegance and good taste.
-You can find one in almost every corner.
+You can find one on almost every corner.
 One of the most sophisticated is Colette, a space that must be visited by all who consider themselves modern.
-On the other hand, one of the longest running delis is Le Bon Marché, dating from 1860.
+On the other hand, one of the longest-running delis is Le Bon Marché, dating from 1860.